Autodesk-Forge/forge-boilers.nodejs/README.md

 To load a design in the viewer:

  * Right-click the nodes to get options from the context menu
- * Upload a design file to a folder
+ * Upload a design file to a folder (supports file selection dialog or drag & drop)
  * Upon successful upload, the file appears under the parent node in the tree, right-click and select <b>Generate viewable</b>
  * Upon successful translation of the design, double-click the file and it will get loaded in the viewer